Lesson 1 of 18

 No two exposures are the same.

-No two lots of food test the same.
-No two houses are the same.
-Within one house, two painted surfaces from the same can can be wildly different levels of dangerous.
-A single "all clear" tells you about one sample, one moment.
+No two lots of food test the same, and no two houses are the same.
+Within one house, two painted surfaces from the same can can be very different levels of dangerous.
+A single "all clear" only tells you about one sample at one moment.
 Lead doesn't average out for the kid who gets the bad one.

 Score the whole diet